 "Permanent Employees" - means all employees who are not casual employees, or employees working in a long-term supply assignment, as defined below.

-"Long Term Supply Assignment" means, in relation to an employee, a long term supply assignment within the meaning of the local collective agreement, or ii. where no such definition exists, a long term supply assignment will be defined as twelve (12) days of continuous employment in one assignment.
+"Long Term Supply Assignment" means, in relation to an employee, ii. where no such definition exists, a long-term supply assignment will be defined as twelve (12) days of continuous employment in one assignment.